- 2017 Statewide AOP with (FFSL_BLM_BIASW_ BIANavajo_ NPS_USFS Signatures)

 The initial order is the travel authorization including lodging and per diem as allowed under State of Utah travel rules.
 Travel costs are not reimbursable when provided by the fire according to the guidelines in the Interagency Incident Business Management Handbook.
 (IIBMH)

 The following incident response rates can be used for cost estimates in I-Suite or spreadsheet calculations.
-These are examples expressed as an hourly rate based on LPCC final invoices sent to ASC and the NOC during the 2016 fire season (SFY 2016).
-Please note: Rates are all inclusive including overtime, hazard pay, equipment charges, per diem and lodging and are averages over all assignment destinations in the 2016 national response.
+These are examples expressed as an hourly rate based on LPCC final invoices sent to ASC and the NOC during the 2018 fire season (SFY 2018/19).
+Please note: Rates figures per employee include overtime, hazard pay, per diem, lodging, and are averages over all assignment destinations in the 2018 national response.

 Project field rates are used for fuel management and other natural resources related project work.
 The following rate includes wages, state benefits, equipment and vehicle cost.